A vision for learning and discovery in an age of intersecting contexts, challenges, and opportunities

 Responsive to shifting contexts

 Northeastern’s Impact Engines will be responsive to the shifting contexts of societal challenges to ensure that we learn and discover at the pace of change.
-We will create an infrastructure within our research enterprise to achieve fluidity of ideas and discoveries among and between the Impact Engines, our centers and institutes, and our research partners.
+We will create an infrastructure within our research enterprise to achieve fluidity of ideas and discoveries among and between the Impact Engines; our departments, centers, and institutes; and our research partners.

 Impact Engine incubation

-We will empower our research institutes, centers, partners, and individual researchers to develop new Impact Engines from smaller collaborations.
+We will empower our research institutes and centers, partners, academic departments, and individual researchers to develop new Impact Engines from smaller collaborations.
 These will be incubated much as entrepreneurs incubate new businesses: as innovative ventures arising out of issues and ideas that emerge from anywhere around the world.

 V. Deepening our immersion in the world